Slip Into Something More Comfortable

 "Slip Into Something More Comfortable" is a single released in July 2000 by the British electronic group Kinobe.
 It features sampling from the work of Engelbert Humperdinck, primarily from the intro to Humperdinck's "From Here to Eternity" recorded in 1968.

 It appeared on the album Soundphiles, released on 17 July 2000, as track 6.
 The music was published by Zomba Music Publishers Ltd.

 The Times described the record as 'fragrant with half-remembered allusions to paradisiacal Far Eastern locations in Sixties movies, undercut with an implied melancholic realisation that all this concocted splendour is impossible, a mere musical mirage'.
 Kinobe would play The Big Chill (music festival) in 2001, at Lulworth Castle in south Dorset.

+Composer

+The main sample was written by Frederick Maxwell Karger (February 1916 - August 5 1979), who married actress Jane Wyman on November 1 1952 and March 11 1961.
+He was the son of Maxwell Karger.
+Jane Wyman was the first wife of Ronald Reagan, having daughter Maureen Reagan.
+Karger had a daughter to his first wife Patti Sacks, who he married on August 4 1940.
+When a vocal coach on March 10 1948, at Columbia Pictures, a 21-year-old Marilyn Monroe fell deeply in love with him, becoming his girlfriend for around a year.

+Marilyn lived with her drama coach Natasha Lytess, opposite Karger and his daughter.
+Karger did not view Marilyn Monroe as a reliable enough stepmother for his new daughter, after she had lied to him.
+The other writer of the sample also wrote The Christmas Song (Chestnuts Roasting) with Mel Tormé, in 1945.

+The main sample appeared on A Man Without Love (album), from a 1953 film.

 Production

 It was produced with Ben & Jason.
 It features harps and glissandi violins.

+The backing vocals were Zoe Wheeler and Ellisha West, it was mixed by Jim Brumby with the string arrangement by Chris Elliott, being produced at Battery Studios, and mixed at Strongroom.